avijitliberty/cloud-native/content/post/github-action/index.md

 ### Overview

-Imagine🤔 this: It's a **Friday** and have coded a complicated functionality but there's no one around to review your code.
-Until next week!
+Imagine🤔 this: It's Friday afternoon, and you've just finished coding a complex piece of functionality.
+However, your teammates have already signed off for the weekend, leaving your code unreviewed until next week.
 What if there was a programmer buddy who could take a look, every time you pushed code into GitHub, scans your code, highlights potential issues, suggests improvements, and even points out best practices.
 It's like having a second set of eyes👀 – but those eyes never get tired or miss a detail.

 As a developer👨‍💻, you’re no stranger to the grind of code reviews.
 They're crucial but can drain your time and energy.
 What if you could elevate your code review process, making it ```faster```, ```smarter```, and more ```consistent``` without sacrificing ```quality```?
 Meet the game-changing duo: OpenAI-powered code reviews via GitHub Actions.